← Back to CheddaTech

 The CheddaTech Founder Story

 I'm the founder of CheddaTech.
-This is the story of how a broken iMac, a £120 laptop, and countless late nights turned into open, developer-first infrastructure for indie games.
+This is how a broken iMac, a £120 laptop, and a refusal to quit turned into open, developer-first infrastructure for indie games.

 "They could take my home and my belongings.
 They couldn't take my ability to build."